reevesj191/Panda_Tool_Use_ABM/README.md

 This is repository where the code for the agent-based models published in "Modeling a primate technological niche" and "Modeling Oldowan tool transport from a primate perspective" is kept and actively maintained.

 **I AM CURRENTLY ADJUSTING THE CODE TO ACCOMODATE THE NEW MESA UPDATES.
-THANK YOU FOR YOUR PATIENCE.**
+THANK YOU FOR YOUR PATIENCE.
+UPDATE: THIS HAS BEEN ADJUSTED FOR THE "Modeling Oldowan Model" but not yet for the Primate Model**

 # Using This Code

 Running this code is a simple as downloading the folder and running either the run.py, behavior_space.py or visualization.py from your terminal or prefered IDE.
 Ensure that all of the files associated with the respository remain in the same folder in order to ensure that the code runs properly.
+This instructions apply to both models.

 ## Requirements and Dependencies